 The intrinsic value of our quality homes, along with sales discipline, also enabled us to capitalise on strong overall house price inflation (HPI).
-Reservation prices increased on average by 12% across the financial year due to a combination of geographical and product mix and HPI.
-The effective management of HPI placed the business in a strong position and, going forward, will help to insulate the Group from any macro-economic challenges ahead.
+Reservation prices increased on

 This offset build cost inflation at around 10%.
 Commodity prices were driven higher as global inflation accelerated, along with demand for building materials.
 Material availability is now improving across many areas and shortages are beginning to ease.
 As supply increases, we expect prices to moderate.
 Furthermore, our strong supplier relationships continued to help us mitigate build cost inflation and fulfilment issues.
 Our site teams worked largely uninterrupted, whilst improving both production output and build quality.